alfonsodev/yao/README.md

 Currently only compatible with postgresql.

 ## Generate your models
-Get the yao command line tool with
+Get the yao command line tool with:
 `
 go get github.com/alfonsodev/yao
 `

-Then you can run `yao gen` to generate automatically your models (`yao gen -h` , too se all the options) ` yao gen -d dbname -H host
+Then you can run `yao gen` to generate automatically your models (`yao gen -h` , too se all the options)

+`
+yao gen -d dbname -H host
 `